MatejKustec/SpinThatShit/README.md

 <div class="your-loader"></div>
 ```

 In your custom class name include a mixin of a loader.
-All loaders are ordered by number, so you will have to take a look in examples folder for your loader number.
+All loaders are ordered by number, you will have to take a look in examples folder the loader number you're after:

 ```scss
 .your-loader {